Purposes of sentencing

 Retribution and Form 1 offences

-When taking additional offences into account on a Form 1, the penalty should be increased to recognise, inter alia, the community’s entitlement to retribution for each of the other offences, although the focus remains on the primary offence: Watts v R [2007] NSWCCA 153 at [4]; Yin v R [2007] NSWCCA 350 at [19]; R v Hamid [2006] NSWCCA 302 at [130].
-In Watts v R at [5], the court held:
+When taking additional offences into account on a Form 1, the penalty should be increased to recognise factors including the community’s entitlement to retribution for each of the other offences, although the focus remains on the primary offence: Watts v R [2007] NSWCCA 153 at [4]; Yin v R [2007] NSWCCA 350 at [19]; R v Hamid [2006] NSWCCA 302 at [130].
+In Watts v R at [5], the Court held:

 In the interests of all the victims of the other [Form 1] offences the community was entitled to retribution, but again the large number of other offences did not bring commensurate arithmetic increase in penalty.